Sconce Lighting Basics

 - The wall sconce can also be used with candlestick lights to add drama to your interior settings

 - You can also coordinate the pendant lights with the wall sconces to maximize the lighting effect.

 Wall sconces are generally placed at a height of 66in-72in above floor level.
-If wall sconces are used in a hallway, they are ideally spaced 8ft-10ft apart such that they face each other on opposite walls.
+If wall sconces are used in a hallway, they are ideally spaced 8ft-10ft apart, and in pairs on opposite walls.